dongjinhwang/dongjinhwang.github.io/_pages/about.md

 <summary>Abstract</summary>

 <span style="font-size: 80%">

-The benchmark of perfect price observability is central to modern macroeconomics, assuming that firms costlessly identify and source from the most efficient suppliers.
-In practice, however, procurement is an information-constrained and resource-intensive process.
-I depart from this paradigm by developing a tractable GE framework with input--output linkages in which downstream firms must **search** to learn actionable supplier prices.
-Heterogeneous downstream firms choose search effort and sample a limited set of heterogeneous upstream suppliers, while upstream firms anticipate limited price visibility and exploit it through strategic posted pricing.
-The model endogenizes who trades with whom and at what price, and quantifies the resulting misallocation and aggregate TFP losses.
-I characterize how search-induced market power distorts the endogenous network topology and the propagation of markups through input--output linkages.
+Standard macroeconomic models assume perfect price observability: agents observe the entire vector of relevant prices and can optimally allocate inputs accordingly.
+In many real-world environments, however, prices are not fully observed ex ante and must be learned through costly price discovery, so agents act on a limited and noisy set of price offers.
+This paper develops a tractable general-equilibrium model with input-output linkages to study the aggregate consequences of such frictions in production networks.
+The model endogenizes both network topology---who trades with whom---and the prices on those linkages.
+I quantify the resulting misallocation and aggregate TFP losses, and characterize how limited price visibility generates market power and distorts the propagation of markups and shocks through production networks.

 </span>

 </details>